Avoid making mistakes at interview

 It’s fine to take your time to think before answering a question but if you start every answer with an ‘er…’ and a long pause, the interviewers will think that you haven’t done much preparation.

-Try to anticipate what questions the interviewers will ask by researching the company, reading the job description and trying to imagine what a typical day in the job would be like.
+Try to guess what questions the interviewers may ask by researching the company, reading the job description and trying to imagine what a typical day in the job would be like.

 Try to make your answers seem natural; don’t recite your answers word-for-word.

-What’s appropriate to wear for an interview depends on the job you’re going for.
-You might not need to wear a three-piece suit, but smart dress is generally appropriate.
+What to wear for an interview depends on the job you’re going for.
+You might not need to wear a three-piece suit, but you should generally dress smartly.

 Don’t put on too much jewellery, show too much skin or wear overpowering scents.